ONSITE SERVICES WHEN STAFF NEED IT MOST

 Now used around the world, debriefings provide a safe, secure environment for staff to process emotions associated with the event, and provide a supportive atmosphere to voice concerns and ask questions.
 In certain professions, it’s an important tool for reducing compassion fatigue and career burnout.

-IGI provides on-site debriefing services to reduce the impact of an upsetting.
+IGI provides on-site debriefing services to reduce the impact of an upsetting event.

 Led by skilled facilitators, it’s designed to mitigate emotional trauma, provide resources, and promote normalization of the work environment.
 Sessions are 2 to 3 hours in length for groups up to 15.